-Cisco Skinny
+- Cisco Skinny

 - Signaling protocol, easy to decode and handle.

-- Asterix

-- IXP (Inter Asterisk eXchange) Protocol: open protocol.

-- Skype
+- Skype and VoIPStrunt

-- Decentralized architecture (P2P).
+- Decentralized architecture (P2P)

-- Ability to call both users and plain phones.
+- Ability to call both users and plain phones

-- Phone calls are both encrypted and obfuscated.
+- Phone calls are both encrypted and obfuscated

-- Totally closed source development model.
+- Totally closed source development model

+- So far nobody had been able to decode the protocol

 - What to do then?

 - Fully support standard VoIP protocols.

-- Support proprietary protocols as much as possible.
+- Offer as much as possible of visibility of proprietary protocols.

-Flow-based Monitoring Architecture
+Monitoring Architecture